Winkler County nurse whistleblower case: Aftermath

-TNA asserted that state laws, including the Texas Nursing Practice Act and the Public Employee Whistleblower Law, gave any health care provider the right to report concerns about the patient care of other providers.
+TNA said that state laws, including the Texas Nursing Practice Act and the Public Employee Whistleblower Law, gave any health care provider the right to report concerns about the patient care of other providers.
 Under these protections, a termination could be presumed improper if it occurred within 60 days of filing such a complaint.
 Mitchell and Galle filed a civil lawsuit against Winkler County, WCMH, Wiley, Roberts, Tidwell and Arafiles.
 The lawsuit alleged violations of civil rights, breaches of due process and improper termination.

 A few months after Mitchell's trial, Galle and Mitchell split a $750,000 settlement in the civil suit.
 The nurses, who both live in Jal, New Mexico, were unable to find employment in nursing after being terminated from WCMH.
 After signing the settlement, Wiley reinforced his support of Arafiles, saying, "He’s done a lot of good in this county.
 If you have a heart attack or anything of that nature in the emergency room, he is definitely the doctor that you want to take care of you."

 Several officials faced criminal charges for their involvement in the prosecution or termination of Galle and Mitchell.
-Wiley was the first to go to trial after he was indicted on two felony counts of retaliation.
-He pleaded guilty to the lesser of the two charges.
+Wiley, who had terminated Galle and Mitchell after they submitted the complaint, was the first to go to trial.
+He had been indicted on two felony counts of retaliation, and he pleaded guilty to the lesser of the two charges.
 He was sentenced to 30 days in jail and a $2,000 fine and agreed to cooperate in the prosecution of other involved officials.
-Wiley terminated Galle and Mitchell after they submitted the anonymous medical board complaint.
-He submitted his resignation from the hospital in August 2010, but the WCMH board of directors declined to accept it.
+Wiley submitted his resignation from the hospital in August 2010, but the WCMH board of directors declined to accept it.
 He resigned again in October 2010.